MindscapeHQ/raygun4net/Mindscape.Raygun4Net.WebApi/readme.txt

-Raygun4Net.WebApi - Raygun.io Provider for ASP .NET WebApi projects
+Raygun4Net.WebApi - Raygun Provider for ASP .NET WebApi projects
 ===================================================================

 Where is my app API key?
 ========================
-When you create a new application on your Raygun.io dashboard, your app API key is displayed at the top of the instructions page.
+When you create a new application on your Raygun dashboard, your app API key is displayed at the top of the instructions page.
-You can also find the API key by clicking the "Application Settings" button in the side bar of the Raygun.io dashboard.
+You can also find the API key by clicking the "Application Settings" button in the side bar of the Raygun dashboard.

 Namespace
 =========